andresriancho/w3af-kali/README.md

 # Add the new release changelog entry, pointing to the right version
 # so dpkg-buildpackage can find the tgz
-dch -v $VERSION-0kali1 -D kali git commit debian/changelog -m $VERSION
+dch -v $VERSION-0kali1 -D kali -M --force-distribution git commit debian/changelog -m $VERSION

 dpkg-checkbuilddeps